 Millions of visitors gaze, transfixed, by Georgia Aquarium’s massive whale sharks slowly cruising through their Ocean Voyager home – but few know that these gentle giants are also helping solve the biggest mysteries about their little-known species.

 As with people, sharks’ bloodwork provides important health information.
-Blood draw expertise developed at the Aquarium helped create the first successful health assessments of free-ranging whale sharks, teaching us about their exposure to pollutants, nutrition needs, health, and overall wellbeing so we can better protect them.
+Blood draw expertise developed at the Aquarium helped create the first successful health assessments of free-ranging whale sharks.
+This has taught us about their exposure to pollutants, nutrition needs, health, and overall well-being.
+Knowledge from this data has helped us to understand this species so we can better protect them.

-- Just how big are they?: Whale sharks’ body size and mass reveal their age, sexual maturity, and other important details that help conservationists.
+Whale sharks’ body size and mass reveal their age, sexual maturity, and other important details that help conservationists.
 But it’s hard to get those measurements as they plow through the open ocean.
 In the Aquarium, scientists are able to work on perfecting accurate measurement techniques that will be used in the ocean.

-- Saving this special species: Using what’s been learned here, Georgia Aquarium and its partners have studied and tracked more than 1,000 whale sharks around the world via satellite tags, aerial surveys, acoustic receivers, and photo identification software, from Mexico to the Galapagos Islands, Indonesia, St. Helena Island, and Taiwan.
+Using what’s been learned here, Georgia Aquarium and its partners have studied and tracked more than 1,000 whale sharks around the world via satellite tags, aerial surveys, acoustic receivers, and photo identification software, from Mexico to the Galapagos Islands, Indonesia, St. Helena Island, and Taiwan.

 The things learned from these gentle giants in their aquarium home are helping paint a vibrant picture of how they behave, what they eat, where they migrate and more – including how we can make sure they’ll still be cruising oceans for a long time into the future.